flowground/amazonaws-com-opsworks-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### AssignVolume
-### <p>Assigns one of the stack's registered Amazon EBS volumes to a specified instance.
+<blockquote><p>Assigns one of the stack's registered Amazon EBS volumes to a specified instance.
 The volume must first be registered with the stack by calling <a>RegisterVolume</a>.
 After you register the volume, you must call <a>UpdateVolume</a> to specify a mount point before calling <code>AssignVolume</code>.
 For more information, see <a href="http://docs.aws.amazon.com/opsworks/latest/userguide/resources.html">Resource Management</a>.</p> <p> <b>Required Permissions</b>: To use this action, an IAM user must have a Manage permissions level for the stack, or an attached policy that explicitly grants permissions.
-For more information on user permissions, see <a href="http://docs.aws.amazon.com/opsworks/latest/userguide/opsworks-security-users.html">Managing User Permissions</a>.</p>
+For more information on user permissions, see <a href="http://docs.aws.amazon.com/opsworks/latest/userguide/opsworks-security-users.html">Managing User Permissions</a>.</p></blockquote>

 #### Input Parameters
 * `Action` - _required_